-- Using a fuel other than that specified could adversely affect the emission control devices and systems, and could also affect warranty coverage. - Under no circumstances should a leaded gasoline be used, since this will damage the three way catalyst.
+- Using a fuel other than that specified could adversely affect the emission control system, and may also affect warranty coverage. - Under no circumstances should a leaded gasoline be used since this will damage the three way catalyst.

-Reformulated Gasoline
+Reformulated gasoline

 Some fuel suppliers are now producing reformulated gasolines.
 These gasolines are specially designed to reduce vehicle emissions.
 NISSAN supports efforts towards cleaner air and suggests that you use reformulated gasoline when available.